nec-research/sensitivity-consistency-LLM/README.md

 This is the official repository of the [NAACL 2025 paper](https://arxiv.org/abs/2406.12334) _"What Did I Do Wrong?
 Quantifying LLMs’ Sensitivity and Consistency to Prompt Engineering"_.

+> ⚠️ The **LLMetric** Python package, integrated with Langfuse, is available in the [langfuse_integration](https://github.com/nec-research/sensitivity-consistency-LLM/tree/langfuse_integration) branch.

 ### Citing our work

 If you found our metrics useful, please cite our work: